Test and Protect and self-isolation

 - private commercial vehicles may potentially be used if they have mitigations in place and additional precautions are taken to minimise the risk of transmission, e.g. face coverings/masks, maximised ventilation, physical distancing, post-journey cleaning

 - in all vehicles, individuals should wear a face covering, or surgical face mask if available, and the vehicle should be well-ventilated with open windows and with all occupants following hand and respiratory hygiene i.e. hand sanitising regularly and coughing into a tissue and disposing of it safely

 Please refer to latest guidance on symptomatic people, positive tests, close contact guidance and self-isolation at Test and Protect.

 Employers are encouraged to follow the advice in the COVID-19: Fair work statement.
 It states that no worker should be financially penalised by their organisation for following medical advice, and any absence from work relating to COVID-19 should not affect future sick pay entitlement, result in disciplinary action or count towards any future sickness absence related action.
 This statement applies to workers who are sick or self-isolating under the Test and Protect strategy.

 Further advice and guidance is available for employers and employees from:

 - the Citizens Advice website

 Even if someone is fully vaccinated, they can still get coronavirus and pass it on to others.

-Close contacts who can end self-isolation can help protect others by following our guidance on how to stay safe and help prevent the spread.
+Close contacts who meet the criteria to end self-isolation should adhere to the same precautionary measures and follow guidance on how to stay safe and help prevent the spread.